JanDuinkerken/Linux-Shell/README.md

-# OS-Shell
+# Linux-Shell
-Linux shell, OS practical
+Linux shell developed as a practical for the operative systems subject